-I’ve always wondered just how well do resistance bands build muscle compared to traditional strength training using free weights, dumbbells, etc.
+I had always wondered just how well do resistance bands build muscle compared to traditional strength training using free weights, dumbbells, etc.

 I decided to quench my curiosity by digesting every sports science study done on the effectiveness of resistance bands, and this article is the product of my research.